ShazMac87/ShazMac87/README.md

 - 👋 Hi, I’m @ShazMac87
-- 👀 I’m interested in learning python and web dev
+- 👀 I’m interested in learning all things tech
-- 🌱 I’m currently learning through CodeFirstGirls
+- 🌱 I’m currently learning software development at Queen's University Belfast
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ShazMac87/ShazMac87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.